 - length of paid annual leave;

-- length of normal work day or work week; and
+- length of normal workday or work week;

 - applicable collective bargaining agreements.

 The general rule is that an employment agreement is for an indefinite period, unless otherwise agreed.
-The Employment Protection Act allows a general fixed-term employment when the employer is in need of fixed-term employees.
+The Employment Protection Act allows a special fixed-term employment when the employer is in need of fixed-term employees.
 A fixed-term employment agreement may also be concluded for a temporary substitute employment and for a seasonal employment.
-If, during the past five years, an employee has been employed in a fixed-term employment for in aggregate more than two years the employment is transformed into an indefinite-term employment.
+If, during the past five years, an employee has been employed in a fixed-term employment for in aggregate more than twelve months, the employment is transformed into an indefinite-term employment.